MeinePeptide

 Use instead when: You're talking yourself into this peptide purely for the look.
 The cosmetic outcome is similar at a distance, with zero systemic exposure and no mole concern.

-- MT-2 activates MC4R in the central nervous system, which drives sexual desire and erection.
-It's the same mechanism PT-141 uses, but MT-2 isn't selective so you also get the MC1R (tanning) and MC3R effects in the same molecule.
+MT-2 activates MC4R in the central nervous system, which drives sexual desire and erection.
+Same mechanism PT-141 uses, but MT-2 isn't selective so you also get MC1R (tanning) and MC3R effects.

-- There are case reports of melanoma developing in pre-existing moles during MT-2 use.
-The biological plausibility (melanocyte stimulation) exists.
-Formal causation hasn't been established because there are no large prospective trials, and there won't be.
-Treat it as a risk that the absence of proof doesn't disprove.
+Case reports document melanoma developing in pre-existing moles during MT-2 use.
+Biological plausibility (melanocyte stimulation) exists.
+Formal causation hasn't been established and won't be — no large prospective trials.
+Treat as a risk the absence of proof doesn't disprove.

-- Months, but fades.
-The melanin-laden cells turn over with normal skin renewal.
+Months, but fades.
+Melanin-laden cells turn over with normal skin renewal.
 Most people see noticeable fade by 8–12 weeks off.

-- Yes.
-The libido effect is present in both sexes.
-The mole concern is the same.
-The pigment effect works identically.
+Yes.
+Libido effect is present in both sexes.
+Mole concern is the same.
+Pigment effect works identically.

-- PT-141 is selective for the libido side of the melanocortin family and is approved for HSDD.
-MT-2 hits the same libido receptors plus the tanning receptors plus the appetite receptors, with a much broader side-effect signature.
+PT-141 is selective for the libido side of the melanocortin family and is approved for HSDD.
+MT-2 hits the libido receptors plus tanning plus appetite, with a much broader side-effect signature.